Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 9 Hours Capsule Hotel in Japan might be the most efficient hotel in the world.

-They estimated that all you need on a business trip is a seven-hour sleep plus an hour in the evening and the morning for rest.
+They estimated that all you need on a business trip is seven hours of sleep plus an hour in the evening and the morning for rest.
 And that’s all the time you’ve got to enjoy this futuristic capsule hotel.

 The high-tech minimalist style is prevalent throughout its interiors, and the tiny capsules offer an affordable yet drastically different accommodation than traditional hotels.